When are Google data useful to nowcast GDP? An approach via pre-selection and shrinkage: Empirical Study

 \section{Empirical Study}

-In this section, we present the empirical results obtained by applying our \emph{Ridge after Model selection} procedure to nowcast GDP growth rate with weekly GSD for three countries/areas: the euro area (EA, hereafter), the U.S. and Germany.
-We will present our out-of-sample results for three various phases of the business cycle: a calm period (2014-16), a period with a sudden downward shift in GDP growth (2017-18) and a recession period with large negative growth rates (2008-09).
-As a calm period we focus on 2014-16 as this period does not show any strong GDP movements, excepting a decline in oil prices starting from mid-2014.
-Then the period 2017-18 is interesting as the global economy was recovering in 2017 at a faster pace than expected by economists but the trade war initiated by the Trump's administration came by surprise, leading to a sharp slowdown in global GDP amidst rising uncertainties around global trade.
-Last, all the considered countries/areas experienced a large drop in the level of GDP during the Great Recession of 2008-09, in the wake of the global financial crisis.\\ The empirical results are computed against a background of {\it pseudo} real-time analysis, that is, we account for the release dates of official variables but we do not use vintages of data.
-A robustness check for a {\it true} real-time nowcasting is carried out on EA data in subsection \ref{ss:robustness:check}.
+In this section, we present the empirical results obtained by applying our \emph{Ridge after Model selection} procedure to nowcast GDP growth rate with weekly GSD for three countries/areas: the euro area (EA, hereafter), the United States, and Germany.
+We present our OOS results for three various phases of the business cycle: a calm period (2014--2016), a period with a sudden downward shift in GDP growth (2017--2018) and a recession period with large negative growth rates (2008--2009).
+We consider 2014--2016 a calm period because it does not show any strong GDP movements, excepting a decline in oil prices starting from mid-2014.
+The period 2017--2018 is interesting in that although the global economy was recovering in 2017 at a faster pace than economists expected the trade war initiated by the Trump administration came by surprise, leading to a sharp slowdown in global GDP growth amidst rising uncertainties around global trade.
+Last, all the considered countries/areas experienced a large drop in the level of GDP during the Great Recession of 2008--2009, in the wake of the global financial crisis.
+During these three periods, the quality and sample size of GSD may have improved, for instance, due to the population's improved access to internet.
+While we implicitly assume that no structural change in the quality of GSD occurred over the sample considered, interpretation of our empirical findings should take this assumption into account.\\ We compute the empirical results against a background of pseudo real-time analysis; that is, we account for the release dates of official variables, but we do not use vintages of data.